 - Use an encrypted email service

-- Use a real-time, encrypted file transfer tool
+- Use an encrypted file transfer web tool

 Option #1: Share Link